-2021 2020
+2022 2021

 Deferred tax assets (liabilities):

-Losses on derivatives \$ 171,174 \$ 162,229
+Losses on derivatives \$ 177,311 \$ 171,174

-Unrealized foreign exchange losses 247 24,540
+Unrealized foreign exchange (gains)/ losses (24,028) 247

-Net operating loss 5,378
+Deferred revenue 7,635

-Other 752 752
+Other 797 6,130

-Net deferred tax asset \$ 177,551 \$ 187,521
+Net deferred tax asset \$ 161,715 \$ 177,551

-The Company generated \$25.6 million of federal net operating loss carryforwards in 2021 on a separate return method basis that have no expiration date.
-These carryforwards are limited to 80% of federal taxable income computed before the utilization of the carryforward.
-The federal net operating loss generated by the Company in 2021 were utilized by other members of the consolidated federal income tax return group of BHI during 2021.
+The Company generated \$36.5 million of federal net operating loss carryforwards in 2022 on a modified separate return method basis.
+The federal net operating loss generated by the Company in 2022 was utilized by other members of the consolidated federal income tax return group of BHI and will be settled for cash in the following year.

 Based upon all of the available positive and negative evidence to estimate whether sufficient future taxable income will be available over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences.
-As of December 31, 2021 and 2020, the Company had no valuation allowance recorded against deferred tax assets.
+As of December 31, 2022 and 2021, the Company had no valuation allowance recorded against deferred tax assets.

 On December 22, 2017, the U.S. government enacted the Tax Cuts and Jobs Act, referred to as the Tax Reform Act.
 The Tax Reform Act includes significant changes to the U.S. corporate income tax system including the creation of a new minimum tax on certain payments to foreign related parties called the base erosion anti-abuse tax, referred to as BEAT, all of which are effective as of January 1, 2018.
-In 2021, the Company calculated a BEAT minimum tax on the separate return method basis.
-In 2021, no BEAT minimum tax was calculated by the consolidated federal tax return group of BHI.
+In 2022, the Company calculated a BEAT minimum tax on the modified separate return method (with benefits for losses) basis.
+In 2022, no BEAT minimum tax was calculated by the consolidated federal tax return group of BHI.

-The differences between the provision for income taxes and income taxes computed at statutory U.S. federal income tax rates for the years ended December 31 were as follows:
+The differences between the provision for income taxes and income taxes computed at statutory U.S. federal income tax rates for the years ended December 31 were as follows (in thousands):

-2021 2020
+2022 2021

-Income taxes computed at the statutory U.S.

-federal income tax rate \$ (3,576) \$ 94,445
+Income taxes computed at the statutory U.S. federal income tax rate \$ (11,747) \$ (3,576)

-BEAT 27,490
+BEAT 30,130 27,490

-Provision for (benefit from) income taxes \$ 23,914 \$ 94,445
+Provision for (benefit from) income taxes \$ 18,383 \$ 23,914

-Effective tax rate (140.5)% 21.0%
+Effective tax rate (32.86)% (140.5)%

-In 2021 tax expense was increased by the tax liability under BEAT.
-Excluding the impacts of BEAT, the effective tax rate for 2021 was 21.0 percent.
+In 2022 tax expense was increased by the tax liability under BEAT.
+Excluding the impacts of BEAT, the effective tax rate for 2022 was 21.0 percent.

-The Company recognized a net deferred tax expense/(benefit) of \$13.6 million and \$(39.6) million in accumulated other comprehensive loss at December 31, 2021 and 2020.
-In 2021 and 2020, the accumulated deferred income tax benefit is related to the loss from the change in the fair value of (i) the forward starting pay-fix interest rate swaps entered into in October 2018, (ii) the forward starting floating-to-fixed interest rate swaps entered into in February 2019 and (iii)the treasury locks entered into in March 2020, less the amortization of the forward starting pay-fix interest rate swaps that settled during September 2019 and March 2020.
+The Company recognized a net deferred tax expense of \$14.5 million and \$13.6 million in accumulated other comprehensive loss at December 31, 2022 and 2021.
+In 2022 and 2021, the accumulated deferred income tax benefit is related to the loss from the change in the fair value of (i) the forward starting pay-fix interest rate swaps entered into in October 2018, (ii) the forward starting floating-to-fixed interest rate swaps entered into in February 2019 and (iii) the treasury locks entered into in March 2020, less the amortization of the forward starting pay-fix interest rate swaps that settled during September 2019 and March 2020.